 - there is a genuine need for accreditation and appropriate ownership of the approach being offered (driven by the market and/or government regulation or legislation and not by the evaluators);

 - the approach has been developed by relevant interested parties;

 - the evaluation criteria meet appropriate technical standards;

 - the approach is eligible for UKAS accreditation i.e. in the public interest and eligible for international recognition.

 For further information visit the development of new areas of accreditation area of our website.
-Alternatively, register your interest by completing this short form, and we will get in touch with you.

 I have concerns about the activities of a UKAS accredited organisation, how do I register a complaint about them with UKAS?